ivodolenc/nuxt-font-loader/README.md

 Also, try to use _variable_ fonts whenever you can to take advantage of their customization and fast loading speed.

+In addition, check out [Nuxt Fonty](https://github.com/ivodolenc/nuxt-fonty), a much lighter version with the same API.

 ### Global Settings

 Place the previously downloaded fonts in the `public/fonts/` directory and specify the path to the local font files.